Martinsos/aoc-2023-haskell-template/README.md

 for that specific day, and they are all imported into the `src/Main.hs`, which is the executable that we use to easily run the solution for the specific day.

-`data/` dir is where input text files go for each day.
+`data/` dir is where puzzle input files go for each day.
 Your code in `src/DayXX.hs` can then read those files as needed.
+These data files are gitignored, since AoC authors ask not to publicly post your puzzle input files.

 ## Running